talal/ilm/template/main.typ

 ```

 == Tables
-In order to increase the focus on table's content, we minimize table's borders by using thin gray lines instead of thick black ones.
+In order to increase the focus on table's content, we minimize the table's borders by using thin gray lines instead of thick black ones.
 Additionally, we use small caps for the header row.
 Take a look at the table below:

 #let unit(u) = math.display(math.upright(u))
 #let si-table = table(